 American-style cruising tends to be a more vibrant affair with huge emphasis on entertainment.
-Cruise lines such as Regent Seven Seas are at the 6* luxury end of the market, Celebrity Cruises offer great value 5* cruises, the likes of Royal Caribbean and Norwegian Cruise Lines are the 4* affordable cruises.
-Onboard Royal Caribbean and NCL you w
+Cruise lines such as Regent Seven Seas are at the 6* luxury end of the market, and Celebrity Cruises offer great value cruises, and the likes of Royal Caribbean are often more affordable yet.
+With lines like Royal Caribbean you'll find just about everything onboard, from ice-rinks, water-slides, and climbing walls to Broadway-style productions and an upbeat atmosphere.

 What's my favourite ship?
 Well, I've seen them big and I've seen them small, I've seen them long and I've seen them tall, I've had the best service you can have possibly imagined, And I've seen stage shows that belong in the West End, I've dined in restaurants that deserve a star from Michelin, And I've sipped a sunset cocktail in an exotic location, I've seen discos that rock through the night, And I've seen piano bars that get the romance just right, But in the end it comes to down this, It all depends on the person you're with.